-Rome The city where hope never dies.
+Rome – The city where hope never dies.
 It is a city that is proud of its magnificent past, a metropolis that once ruled Europe, Africa, and Asia.
 Rome is a historically and religiously significant city.
 All that this lovely city has to offer can easily overwhelm first-time visitors.
 After all, history and art can be found on practically every street corner.
 That is why, before boarding a plane or train going for Rome, travellers should do their research and narrow down on what they want to see and do in Rome.
+However, we’ve made your life easier by curating a list featuring the Best Places to visit in Rome, which should definitely be there on your Italy Itinerary.

 Unfortunately, seeing all of Rome’s main tourist attractions in a few days is not possible.
 Travellers who are wise will not try to see everything in one trip.
 They’ll toss a coin into the Trevi Fountain to ensure they’ll return to Rome.
 Those who do so, according to legend, will return to Rome.
 Some of Rome’s monuments are recognised as among the world’s most magnificent, and the city is thus regarded as one of the most beautiful ancient towns in the world.

 The Eternal City pays homage to its long past by erecting monuments, cathedrals, and restored ruins that depict life during the Roman Empire’s glory days.
-Here are our recommendations for the top ten must-see sights in Rome.
+Here are our recommendations for the Top 10 Attractions in Rome.

 The Roman Colosseum is a monument to the ancient Romans’ architectural abilities and provides insight into the culture that celebrated gladiator battles at this massive entertainment venue.
 The first bloody fight took place in A.D.
 82, kicking off a tradition of public battles between men and beasts in front of crowds of up to 50,000 people.
 Look for the photo opportunity beneath the Arch of Constantine outside the Colosseum, which was built in 315 to celebrate Constantine’s triumph over Marcus Aurelius Valerius Maxentius.